jackfranklin/remote-data-js/README.md

 { loading: true, data: undefined }
 ```

-And then update the values when the request succeeeds.
+And then update the values when the request succeeds.
 However, this really is one piece of information that is now represented across two keys, and as such it can become out of sync.

 Instead, `RemoteData` models both the _request_ and the _data_ in one object, so they can never be out of sync with each other.

 A `RemoteData` instance has one of four states:

-- `NOT_ASKED` - you've got started the request yet
+* `NOT_ASKED` - you've got started the request yet
-- `PENDING` - the request is in flight
+* `PENDING` - the request is in flight
-- `SUCCESS` - we have data from the request
+* `SUCCESS` - we have data from the request
-- `FAILURE` - the request went wrong, we have an error for it
+* `FAILURE` - the request went wrong, we have an error for it

 You can check the status of a `RemoteData` instance and therefore represent data in your application accordingly.